ZertES vs eIDAS: What Swiss Businesses Need to Know in 2026

 If your business operates in Switzerland or across the EU, you will encounter two names repeatedly in any conversation about legally binding digital signatures: ZertES and eIDAS.
 Both govern when a digital signature carries the same legal force as a handwritten one.
 But they apply in different jurisdictions, are issued by different authorities, and have different implications for court admissibility and cross-border recognition.

-For Swiss businesses with EU clients — or EU businesses with Swiss operations — understanding which standard applies is not a compliance detail.
+For Swiss businesses with EU clients, or EU businesses with Swiss operations, understanding which standard applies is not a compliance detail.
 It is a legal risk question.
-This guide cuts through the regulation to give you a practical answer.
+This guide gives you a practical answer.

 What is ZertES?